 To use Raster image markers:

-Symbol label typefrom Simple marker to Raster image marker
+- Change Symbol label type from Simple marker to Raster image marker

 After clicking Apply, the photos should now appear as markers on the map.